Academic Policies

 Students must complete their last 32 credits while registered in the College.
 In addition, students must be registered in the College during the semester immediately prior to graduation, unless officially approved for a leave of absence in that semester.

 One-half of the courses used to complete the major or the (optional) minor must be taken in the College.
-Any transfer courses to be applied toward major or minor requirements must be approved by the department.
+Any transfer courses to be applied toward major or minor requirements must be approved by the department, and in no case can transfer credits be used to meet more than one-half of these departmental requirements.

 The Major